-In 2009, Iran's crackdown on the Green Movement uprising and its refusal to accept compromises to limit its nuclear program caused the Obama Administration to shift to a "two track" strategy: stronger economic pressure coupled with offers of negotiations that could produce sanctions relief.
+In 2009, Iran's crackdown on the Green Movement uprising and its refusal to accept limits on its nuclear program contributed to an Administration shift to a "two track" strategy: stronger economic pressure coupled with offers of negotiations that could produce sanctions relief.
 The sanctions imposed during 2010-2013 received broad international cooperation and caused economic difficulty in Iran.
-The Administration also altered U.S. trade regulations to help Iranians circumvent their government's restrictions on internet usage, and funded exchanges with civil society activists in Iran.
-In 2013, before the election of Rouhani, the Administration began direct but unpublicized talks with Iranian officials in the Sultanate of Oman to probe Iran's willingness to reach a comprehensive nuclear accord.
-The Administration also repeatedly stated that a military option is "on the table."
+In early 2013, the Administration began direct but unpublicized talks with Iranian officials in the Sultanate of Oman to probe Iran's willingness to reach a comprehensive nuclear accord.
+Apparently seeking to capitalize on the election of Rouhani in June 2013, President Obama's September 24, 2013, U.N.
+General Assembly speech confirmed an exchange of letters with Rouhani stating U.S. willingness to resolve the nuclear issue peacefully and that the United States "[is] not seeking regime change."
+The two presidents spoke by phone on September 27, 2013-the first U.S.-Iran contact at that level since Iran's revolution.